|Sigil||The Rising Sun|

 - Main article: Aiel War

 After the assassination of Galldrian, most likely by Thom Merrilin, Cairhien fell into civil war with several rival factions competing for the throne.
 The situation was temporarily worsened when the Shaido passed through, taking many people gai'shain and killing others, but order was restored soon after by Rand al'Thor.
 He appointed Berelain as his steward, and then when she left for Ghealdan, appointed Dobraine Taborwin, with the intent of eventually giving the throne to Elayne Trakand, who had a claim through her father Taringail Damodred.
-She eventually took the throne, offering Cairhienin nobles land in Andor that had been recently stripped from people who had rebelled against her (This passage needs a reference)
+She eventually took the throne, offering Cairhienin nobles land in Andor that had been recently stripped from people who had rebelled against her (ToM, Ch.
+50).

 The Spine of the World marks the eastern border of Cairhien, with Kinslayer's Dagger forming much of the northern border.
 The western border is the River Erinin, part of which it shares with Andor, just north of the town of Aringill.